 Our club received an Outstanding Club Award from the National Association for our work during the year ending in 2016.

-This was the second such award we have received in the last three years, and the third such award we have received in the last 10 years.
-We compete for this award with eight other clubs of similar sizes (3,500 - 7,499 members).
+This was the second such award we have received in the last five years, and the third such award we have received in the last eleven years.
+We compete for this award with eight other clubs of similar sizes (3,500 - 8,499 members).

 Our Board of Directors is a working group.
-We have regular dinner meetings, generally on the third Tuesday of each month, alternating between locations in Seattle and on the Eastside.
+We have regular dinner meetings, generally on the third Tuesday of each month.

 Our Board has four Officers: